 You can start to develop a tolerance to certain drugs even with normal prescribed use, particularly if you use benzodiazepines for several weeks.
 If you start to feel a growing tolerance, speak to your doctor about switching medications or cutting back.

 If you continue to use or compensate for your growing tolerance, you may start to develop a chemical dependence.
 Dependence occurs when your brain starts to rely on the chemical to maintain balanced brain chemistry.
 Your nervous system will adapt to the presence of the foreign chemical.

 At this point, your drug or alcohol use will change.
 Instead of using the drug for recreation, you may start to use it to feel “normal.”
 You may also feel the need to use when you’re alone or at odd times like first thing in the morning.

 If you stop using, you may experience symptoms of withdrawal.
 Withdrawal symptoms vary based on the drug you use, and they can range from uncomfortable to life-threatening, especially if you’ve used benzodiazepines, alcohol, or barbiturates.
 If you start to feel withdrawal symptoms, speak to a medical professional before quitting depressant sleep aids cold turkey.

 If you are worried about a friend or loved one who’s using, you might notice a few signs and symptoms from an outside perspective.
-If you notice that a loved one might be struggling with addiction, you might be able to help get them the treatment they need.
+If you notice that a loved one might be struggling, you might be able to help get them the treatment they need.
 It can be difficult to encourage someone to make a change, but the first step is recognizing the signs, which can include: